-Veteran Nigerian rapper, Olamide Adedeji has revealed that his hard work was motivated by his struggles when growing in the ghetto.
+Veteran Nigerian rapper, Olamide Adedeji has revealed that his hard work was motivated by his struggles when growing up in the ghetto.

 The YBNL Boss revealed this in a recent interview with The Guardian UK, where he extensively spoke about how he became famous.